NONPROFIT AND BUSINESS SUPPORT

 Actions to Take

-• Set refrigeration to energy-saving and food-safe temperatures.
-Recommended temperatures are 35-38 degrees Fahrenheit for refrigerators and 0 degrees for freezers.
+• Set refrigeration to energy-saving and food-safe temperatures: 35-38° F for refrigerators and 0° F for freezers.

 • Identify leaky refrigerator and freezer doors.
-Close the door on a piece of paper, and if it is easily pulled out, replace the seal/gasket.
+Close the door on a piece of paper, if it is easily pulled out replace the seal/gasket.

 • Check that refrigerator cooling coils are clean.
-Use a vacuum or duster to remove built-up dust and debris at least once per year.
+Use a vacuum to remove built-up dust and debris at least once per year.

 • Defrost the inside of your freezer or refrigerator.
-If your freezer or fridge regularly ices up, then at least once per year, unplug it, and leave the doors open for a day or two to fully thaw out.
+If your equipment regularly ices up, then at least once per year remove the food, unplug it, and leave the doors open to fully thaw out.
 Once all ice has melted, plug it back in and make sure it is fully cooled before putting food in it again.

-• Move refrigeration units away from heat sources.
-Sources of heat might include heating system vents, radiators, cooking appliances, or even the sun’s warmth from a nearby window.
+• Move refrigeration units away from heat sources: heating system vents, radiators, cooking appliances, or even the sun’s warmth from a nearby window.

 • Use the power saver feature on refrigerators when available.